iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Each method has its own pluses and minuses.

-Methods 1 and 3 use Webview, and recently Google stopped allowing OAuth login on mobile devices (it insists on using native methods).
+Methods 1 and 3 use Webview, and recently Google stopped allowing OAuth login using Webview on mobile devices (it insists on using native methods).

 We will use Hello.js in web browser versions, as it works well and gives us most flexibility.
 On mobile, we have to use native, so we will have to mix both methods as needed.